mathijs727/pandora/README.md

 Exploiting self-similarity in geometry for voxel based solid modeling](https://dl.acm.org/citation.cfm?id=781631).
 Finally, SVDAG traversal was implemented using SSE instructions based on a stripped down version of the GPU traversal algorithm presented in [Efficient Sparse Voxel Octrees](https://research.nvidia.com/publication/efficient-sparse-voxel-octrees).

 ## Dependencies
 Pandora rellies on a significant amount of third-party libraries.
-To make installation easy we include the [package manager manager (pmm)](https://github.com/vector-of-bool/pmm) which automatically downloads [vcpkg](https://github.com/microsoft/vcpkg) and installs the required packages.
+To make installation easy we include the [package manager manager (pmm)](https://github.com/AnotherFoxGuy/pmm) (forked from [link](https://github.com/vector-of-bool/pmm)) which automatically downloads [vcpkg](https://github.com/microsoft/vcpkg) and installs the required packages.

+### Building on Windows

+All dependencies will be downloaded and build automatically.
+Users that have vcpkg installed and are using Visual Studio with CMake integration should make sure to set `CMAKE_TOOLCHAIN_FILE=""` in Visual Studio's CMake settings file (`CMakeSettings.json`).

+### Building on Linux

+At the time of writing vcpkg cannot build `hpx` because vcpkg does support building `hwloc` on Linux.
+To work around this issue we provide a modified portfile on Linux which disables the hwloc dependency.
+Linux users are required to install `hwloc` and `TCMalloc` manually:
+`sudo apt install libhwloc-dev libgoogle-perftools-dev`

 Pandora uses the following third-party libraries:
  - [Guideline Support Library](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) ([implemented by Microsoft](https://github.com/Microsoft/GSL))